-This information relates to solar installers.
+This information is for those professions who are installing solar or other embedded generation.
 You can view the documents to the right for more information.

 You’re installing more distributed energy resources than ever before.
 As demand for residential rooftop solar, electric vehicles, and small scale storage increases; the regulatory, policy, and operational frameworks that govern the electricity network need to adapt to the assets connecting to the electricity grid.